Creek Fire: 228,025 acres burned with 18% containment, latest evacuations issued for Fresno, Madera, Mariposa counties

 The wildfire has grown to 228,025 acres with 18% containment as of Wednesday evening.

-During a briefing, forest officials said military personnel from different branches, including the Navy and Marines, were heading to the area 'very shortly' to help battle the flames.
+During a briefing, forest officials said military personnel from different branches, including 200 Marines and 10 members of the Navy, are arriving 'very shortly' to help battle the flames.

 They added that over 2 million pounds of dead and downed wood is serving as fuel for the wildfire to grow, hampering containment efforts.